Amber Lyon

 Amber Elizabeth Lyon (born November 9, 1982) is an American investigative journalist and photographer.
-She is known for her work reporting human rights abuses against pro-democracy protesters in Bahrain and police brutality against protesters in the United States.
+She is known for her work reporting human rights abuses against pro-democracy protesters in Bahrain and in the United States.

 Early life and education

 Amber Lyon was born in Denver, Colorado, and grew up in St. Louis, Missouri.
 She attended the University of Missouri School of Journalism, earning a Bachelor's degree in Broadcast Journalism.

 Career

 Following her graduation from the University of Missouri, Lyon began reporting for KVOA in Tucson, Arizona.
 In October 2006, Lyon won a regional Emmy Award, from the Rocky Mountain Southwest Chapter of the National Academy of Television Arts and Sciences, for a late-breaking feature news item called "Fantasy".
 She shared the Emmy with KVOA chief photographer Paul Hanke.
 In October 2007 she received her second regional Rocky Mountain Southwest Chapter Emmy for "best on-camera talent reporter – general assignment".
 One month later, Lyon left KVOA to take Spanish-language immersion classes in Costa Rica and Guatemala.
 In October 2008, Lyon again won the Rocky Mountain Emmy Award for best on-camera talent.
 In June 2010, she began working for CNN, where she investigated sex trafficking, the Gulf oil spill, and the hacking collective known as Anonymous.
 Her investigations have focused on cultural, social, and government demonstrations and revolutions; human rights violations; sex trafficking; and environmental issues.